A politics degree can open doors to a range of careers, including political work, social and political research, journalism, PR and marketing

 - human and civil rights organisations such as Amnesty International

-- local, national and international environmental and conservation organisations
+- environmental and conservation organisations

 - political campaigns and political parties.